weakish/docs-en/views/realtime-guide-beginner.md

 ## Rich Media Messages

-We’ve seen how we can send messages containing plain text.
-Now let’s see how we can send rich media messages like images, videos, and locations.
+We've seen how we can send messages containing plain text.
+Now let's see how we can send rich media messages like images, videos, and locations.

 By default LeanCloud supports text messages, files, images, audios, videos, locations, and binary data.
 All of them, except binary data, are sent as strings, though there are some slight differences between text messages and rich media messages (files, images, audios, and videos):

 - When sending text messages, the messages themselves are sent directly as strings.
-- When sending rich media messages (like images), the SDK will first upload the binary files to the cloud with LeanStorage’s `AVFile` interface, then embed the URLs of them into the messages being sent.
+- When sending rich media messages (like images), the SDK will first upload the binary files to the cloud with LeanStorage's `AVFile` interface, then embed the URLs of them into the messages being sent.
 We can say that **the essence of an image message is a text message holding the URL of the image**.

 > Files stored on LeanStorage have CDN enabled by default.
 Therefore, binary data (like images) are not directly encoded as part of text messages.
 This helps users access them faster and the cost on you can be lowered at the same time.